 This product has been formulated by dentists and work in three stages to make sure your mouth is moist, fresh and healthy.
 Plus, it is certified vegan and gluten-free and also contains only healthy ingredients.
 Its proprietary blend of natural flavors and healthy ingredients acts quickly to relieve symptoms associated with dry mouth.

 These soothing mint flavor ACT lozenges are formulated with Xylitol.
 This cures bad breath which is caused by dry mouth, and it helps in relieving the uncomfortable feeling of dry mouth, moisturize mouth tissue, and freshen your breath.
 It also helps provide temporary relief from dry mouth wherever you are.

 This product is a soothing mouthwash which cleans and refreshes your mouth, and it also gently cleans a dry mouth, moisturizing minor irritation.
 It also helps protect against the odors associated with dry mouth.
 This mouthwash uses LP3 salivary enzyme-protein system.
 Plus, it is alcohol-free and it refreshes the mouth without burning.

 This product is rated most effective by dentists and clinicians.
 It uses adhering discs for use while sleeping and daytime.
-It is also coats, moisturizes and lubricates, and gluten-free.
-These mints increase saliva reducing sleep disruption caused by dry mouth, and reduces risk of tooth decay.
+It also coats, moisturizes, and lubricates, and gluten-free.
+These mints increase saliva reducing sleep disruption caused by dry mouth, and reduces the risk of tooth decay.